YYanovich/nft-store-frontend/README.md

     # .env.local.example

     # The base URL of your backend API
+    # For local development keep the local address
     NEXT_PUBLIC_API_URL=http://localhost:5002

     ```

     **Note**: The `NEXT_PUBLIC_` prefix is required by Next.js to expose the variable to the browser.